When might I consider Mohs micrographic surgery for my skin cancer diagnosis?

 When a biopsy returns with a positive test for skin cancer, patients need to make a decision as to how they would like to proceed.
 Mohs micrographic surgery is a surgical excision that will remove the cancerous skin cells from the skin.
 This particular treatment is achieved by taking layer after layer of skin, and evaluating each one for cancerous cells before moving on to the removal of the layer.
 By performing excision in this manner, the doctor provides conservative removal of the cancerous cells while maintaining as much healthy tissue as possible.

 Mohs micrographic surgery is not the right treatment for all types of skin cancers and all patients.
 Instead, it is often reserved for patients who have cancerous lesions that are long-standing.
 It may also be recommended for patients who are at a high risk of recurrence or metastasis.
 Dr. Homayoun Sasson of Sasson Plastic Surgery may also use Mohs micrographic surgery when the tumor is located in a cosmetically sensitive area such as the face.
 It leaves behind minimal scarring and disfigurement when completed on visible parts of the face or body.

 Learn about Mohs micrographic surgery from the team at Sasson Plastic Surgery

-Mohs micrographic surgery is just one of many medical and cosmetic surgical interventions available for patients in and around the Great Neck and Manhattan, NY area.
+Mohs micrographic surgery is just one of many medical and cosmetic surgical interventions available for patients in and around the Great Neck, NY area.
 If you are considering Mohs micrographic surgery for the treatment of skin cancer, we invite you to call our office to make an appointment with Dr. Homayoun Sasson.
 Our primary office is located in Great Neck, NY at 100 Northern Boulevard, Ste #370.

 Posted in: Mohs Surgery